cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 return
 ```

-If your function has only one exit point you probably don't need to use the `return` keyword at all.
+If your function has only one exit point, you probably don't need to use the `return` keyword at all.
 Very often our custom `PowerShell` functions return more than we expected.
-To fix that we need to find a line that produces an unbound value and discard it by piping it to `Out-Null`
+To fix that, we need to find a line that produces an unbound value and discard it by piping it to `Out-Null`

 ```powershell
 function Do-Something